lightbend-labs/cloc-plugin/README.md

-some code I kludged together to get a count of lines of code compiled in the [Scala community build](https://github.com/scala/community-builds)
+some foo I barred together to get a count of lines of code compiled in the [Scala community build](https://github.com/scala/community-builds)

 rather than just a raw line count, it uses `cloc` to get a proper